Library Genesis

-Library Genesis (Libgen) is a file-sharing based shadow library website for scholarly journal articles, academic and general-interest books, images, comics, audiobooks, and magazines.
+Library Genesis (shortened to LibGen) is a shadow library project for file-sharing access to scholarly journal articles, academic and general-interest books, images, comics, audiobooks, and magazines.
 The site enables free access to content that is otherwise paywalled or not digitized elsewhere.
-Libgen describes itself as a "links aggregator", providing a searchable database of items "collected from publicly available public Internet resources" as well as files uploaded "from users".
+LibGen describes itself as a "links aggregator", providing a searchable database of items "collected from publicly available public Internet resources" as well as files uploaded "from users".

-Libgen provides access to copyrighted works, such as PDFs of content from Elsevier's ScienceDirect web-portal.
+LibGen provides access to copyrighted works, such as PDFs of content from Elsevier's ScienceDirect web-portal.
 Publishers like Elsevier have accused Library Genesis of internet piracy.
-Others assert that academic publishers unfairly benefit from government-funded research, written by researchers, many of whom are employed by public universities, and that Libgen is helping to disseminate research that should be freely available in the first place.
+Others assert that academic publishers unfairly benefit from government-funded research, written by researchers, many of whom are employed by public universities, and that LibGen is helping to disseminate research that should be freely available in the first place.

+Outages

+Since December 2024, libGen have been being targeted by US based Educational Publishers Pearson Education, alongside being placed on a ban list in Germany at request of multiple unnamed publishers.

+This legal action is leading to significant outages across the service.